How to make connections with Trusts and Foundations through phone calls

 Cold calling feels at best unnatural and at worst cringeworthy.
 And yet charitable trusts exist to give money away to charities.
 They literally NEED us in order to fulfil their purpose.
 In the (somewhat paraphrased – for this I apologise) words of the wonderful Deborah Allcock-Tyler

-Questions I regularly ask when I call ahead to make connections with trusts and foundations:
+Questions I regularly ask when I want to make connections with trusts and foundations:

 - Could I speak to someone about the XYZ Charitable Trust please (Don’t always assume that the person listed as contact is the contact, they might not be, it sometimes takes a while for details to be updated on the Charity Commission website)